 The brain’s mechanism to protect the body from danger and wounds is the fight, flight and freeze responses.
 The corresponding emotions of these responses are anger, fear and depression/oppression and sadness.
 Sometimes these emotions can be very overwhelming, leaving a person feeling or acting out of control.
 Our behaviour communicates these emotional states.

 Think of this as an iceberg: on the surface and visible to everyone is the “bad behaviour” or emotions, but invisible and underneath the surface are all the influences that give meaning to these emotions and behaviours.
-They seem to be absent but imply a preferred way of being.
+They seem to be absent but merely a preferred way of being.

 What are the influences beneath the surface?

-- A belief system that plays into your habits and ultimately “shapes your destiny”
+- A belief system that plays into your habits and ultimately “shapes your destiny.”

 - Thoughts and more emotions